A Lagrangian filling for every cluster seed: A Lagrangian filling for every cluster seed

 In general, these new curve configurations $\mu_D(\Gamma)$ obtained by Lagrangian disk surgery on a disk associated to $\Gamma$ can be understood via the following:

-\begin{lemma} Let $L\sse(\D^4,\la_{st})$ be an exact Lagrangian filling, $\Gamma$ an $\bL$-compressible system for $L$ with $\L$-compressing disks $\sD$, and $\SC(\Gamma)$ its associated configuration in $L$.
+\begin{lemma} Let $L\sse(\R^4,\la_{st})$ be an exact Lagrangian filling, $\Gamma$ an $\bL$-compressible system for $L$ with $\L$-compressing disks $\sD$, and $\SC(\Gamma)$ its associated configuration in $L$.
 Consider a disk $D\in\sD$ with boundary the lift of $\g\in\SC(\Gamma)$.
 Then there is a natural identification between the configuration $\mu_D(\Gamma)$ and the $\g$-exchange of $\Gamma$. \end{lemma}

-\begin{proof} Lagrangian disk surgery occurs in a neighborhood of $D$ in $(\D^4,\la_{st})$.
-It is shown in \cite[Section 4.8]{CasalsZaslow} that it can be local modeled by the weave mutation in Figure \ref{fig:MutationWeave}.
+\begin{proof} Lagrangian disk surgery occurs in a neighborhood of $D$ in $(\R^4,\la_{st})$.
+It is shown in \cite[Section 4.8]{CasalsZaslow} that it can be locally modeled by the weave mutation in Figure \ref{fig:MutationWeave}.
 For this proof, we assume familiarity with \cite[Section 2]{CasalsZaslow}, or \cite[Section 3]{CasalsWeng22}.
 It suffices to understand how Lagrangian disk surgery along the disk $D$ bounding $\g$ affects the boundary of the other disks in $\sD$.
 There are two cases: positive and negative intersections, represented by the segments $\tau_+$ and $\tau_-$ in Figure \ref{fig:CExchange_TwoBefore} (left).

 In the weave diagram, the segments $\tau_+$ and $\tau_-$ in Figure \ref{fig:CExchange_TwoBefore} (left) can be represented by the weave lines $\tau_+$ and $\tau_-$ in the second row of Figure \ref{fig:MutationWeave}.\footnote{The segment $\tau_-$ remains green, while $\tau_+$ is now drawn in yellow because the weave is typically drawn in blue.} In this situation, before the mutation, $\tau_+\cap\gamma=+1$, $\tau_-\cap\gamma=-1$ and $\tau_+\cap\tau_-=0$.
-Note that smooth curves are encoded by their relative homology class in the context of curves in surfaces, homology classes are entirely determined by their intersections and thus we record those.
+Here it suffices to record homological intersections between these curves, as the smooth curves in this case are uniquely determined (up to isotopy) by their relative homology classes.
 The 2-weave in the left of Figure \ref{fig:MutationWeave} (upper left) represents a Lagrangian cylinder, and the left parts of the other three figures indicate how to draw $\tau_\pm$ and $\gamma$ in that cylinder.

 It suffices to understand how $\tau_+,\tau_-$ and $\g$ in the weave change under weave mutation.
 This is drawn in the right parts of the upper right and the second row of Figure \ref{fig:MutationWeave}.
 The resulting curves $\mu_\g(\tau_+)$ and $\mu_\g(\tau_-)$ are shown, also in yellow and green respectively; the curve $\mu_\g(\g)$ is drawn in pink.
 By using the intersection numbers on weaves, cf.~\cite[Section 2]{CasalsZaslow} or \cite[Section 4.4]{CGGLSS}, we obtain that $\mu_\g(\tau_+)\cap\mu_\g(\g)=-1$, $\mu_\g(\g)\cap\mu_\g(\tau_-)=-1$ and $\mu_\g(\tau_+)\cap \mu_\g(\tau_-)=1$.
 Therefore the curves change exactly according to a $\g$-exchange. \end{proof}